 Baobabs have beautiful, large flowers.
 Sunland Baobab has a beautiful blom every spring.
 There are living many birds – including two pairs of owls – in the Sunland Baobab.

-See this monument on the map of South Africa!
+See Sunland Baobab (Platland Tree) on the map of South Africa!

 - The Big Baobab Website, see many pictures there.
-Accessed: 20th January 2010
+Accessed: the 20th January 2010

 - Venerable Trees by Jérôme Hutin.
-Accessed: 20th January 2010
+Accessed: the 20th January 2010

 - Plantzafrica, South African National Biodiversity Institute's plant information website.
-Accessed: 20th January 2010
+Accessed: the 20th January 2010

 - Fire history of a giant African baobab evinced by radiocarbon dating: comparative calibration with Northern vs. Southern hemisphere data sets.
 Adrian Patrut, Karl F von Reden, Daniel A Lowy, Diana H Mayne, Robert van Pelt, Ann P McNichol, Mark L Roberts, Dragos Margineanu.
 20th international radiocarbon conference 2009, abstracts.
 Accessed: the 20th January 2010